JamalMSaleh/management-system/README.md

     -module file: loads all the modules and files that will be used in this container -routing module file: implements the lazy loading and adds the routes for the containers.

+# Features

+the project has *required requirements* and added *Extra Features* that have been implemented.

+## Required Features:

+### Build A Management System.

+    -Product Management:A Product is an item that can be sold, with 3 fields Category, vairety,Packaging.
+    -Order Management
+      There are two types of orders:
+        A buy order is an order where FarmLend is the buyer, and the user is the seller, A sell order is an order where FarmLend is the seller, and the user is the buyer.
+     An order has the following characteristics:Type,References,Products,Organization
+    -Organization Management: An organization has the following characteristics:Name,Type,Products,Orders

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.